uhasker/getting-things-done-in-next-js/src/chapter1/07-basic-datastructures.md

 console.log(arr); // [ 1, 2, 3, 4 ]
 ```

+Of course, you could also do this with `concat`.
+However, when you just want to add a single element, it's more common to use `push`.

 The `pop` element removes the last element of an array:

 ```js